dashersw/cote/README.md

 ### Monitor

 Monitor is the "top" of cote.
-It shows lists all the daemons it discovers regardless of namespace or key.
+It lists all the daemons it discovers regardless of namespace or key.
 Run `examples/monitor.js` and see all your active cote daemons.

 MIT License
 ----